 Peppermint Oil

 The essential oil craze is huge right now, and for good reason.
 Many people have found quick and effective relief from adding a few drops of peppermint oil to a pot of boiling water, and then dipping it into a cotton cloth and applying it directly to the skin.
+Do this a few times a day, and you should feel a significant change in your swelling.

 Cinnamon, Olive Oil, and Milk Combination

 All three of these provide a bevy of health benefits on their own, but when combined into a paste, they can create a powerful anti-swelling mixture that helps reduce symptoms.
 Add a teaspoon of milk and a teaspoon of olive oil together, and put a pinch of cinnamon powder as well.
+Apply the paste directly to the skin and let it sit for a while, and continue applying it daily until you notice a decreased inflammation.

 Flax Seeds

 These seeds are known for helping with a whole host of physical ailments, such as aiding with digestion, relieving toxins, and improving kidney function, as well as helping to reduce swelling in ankles and feet.
+Put ground flax on a cereal or salad, or even just eat them by themselves.

 Drink More Water